Buying a new instrument is not the priority of all guitar players and it is sometimes difficult to put money aside for such purchases.

 Whether it’s on the Internet or in music stores, the market prices are roughly the same.
 But the service can vary because in a store you have the advantage of obtaining advice from the seller.

 The average price of a classical guitar is around 120 to 180 dollars.
 These prices are often the ideal when you’re starting out.
-No need to invest in an expensive guitar.
-Perhaps you will only buy one a few years down the line!
+There’s really no need to invest in an expensive guitar if you are a beginner guitar player.
+Perhaps you will only buy a guitar for professional guitarists a few years down the line!

 The lowest average prices for electric and acoustic guitars are also around 180 dollars.
-However, this kind of guitar is normally used by players who already have experience.
+This sort of guitar for beginners usually comes in a guitar package with other accessories.

-If this is your case, you might prefer the guitars in the price range of 350 to 600 dollars.
-These guitars will be better adapted to your level.
+You could also look for guitars in the price range of 350 to 600 dollars.
+These will usually come with a better quality of fingerboard – with the fret configuration and intonation set up better – whilst they also come with better guitar pickups, as well as a better composed guitar body and preamp.
 It is also more judicious to pay a higher price for a guitar that will last all your life, or nearly.

 It’s important to pay the right price for a guitar that you will keep for life.